mobilecoinofficial/full-service/README.md

 A MobileCoin service for wallet implementations.

+The Full-Service Node provides ledger syncing and validation, account management, and funds transfer and receiving.
+It uses a JSONRPC API, so you can connect to it from command line tools or build services around its functionality.
+It serves the use cases of single user (and is the backing to the MobileCoin Desktop Wallet), while also serving high performance, multi-account, multi-subaddress needs (such as backing merchant services platforms).

+Please see the full API documentation at: [High-Performance Wallet API](https://mobilecoin.gitbook.io/full-service-api/)

 * You must read and accept the [Terms of Use for MobileCoins and MobileCoin Wallets](./TERMS-OF-USE.md) to use MobileCoin Software.